LibrePhotos/librephotos/apps/docs/docs/installation/unraid.md

 wget -O .env https://raw.githubusercontent.com/LibrePhotos/librephotos-docker/main/librephotos.env
 ```

-​Download this file to same directory but keep the original name:
+​Download this file to the same directory, but keep the original name:

 ```bash
 wget https://raw.githubusercontent.com/LibrePhotos/librephotos-docker/main/docker-compose.yml
 ```

 You'll need to edit the .env file with paths to your photos (myPhotos) and possibly the timeZone variable.
-Optionally you'll want to grab a mapbox API key as documented in the file.
-Keep note of the default http port, 3000.
+Optionally, you'll want to grab a mapbox API key as documented in the file.
+Keep note of the default HTTP port, 3000.
 You should have LibrePhotos accessible after a few minutes of boot-up on unraidip:3000 unless you changed this in the .env file.
-The username is admin & the password is admin unless you changed them in the .env file.
+The username is admin & the password is admin, unless you changed them in the .env file.
 It is recommended you change the admin username and password if LibrePhotos is going to be publicly accessible.
 This is done via the .env file.

-​Once done you can fire up the containers by typing:
+​Once done, you can fire up the containers by typing:

 ```bash
 docker-compose up -d